Skip to main content

 For the sake of the tutorial, we assume that you have your Kubernetes cluster already up and running and that we can work in your default namespace.
 If not, check out the installation for more information.

-We will start by installing the typo3 scanner:
+We will start by installing the wpscan scanner:

-And the Typo3 demo-target.
+And the Wordpress demo-target.
 This is only required if you don't already have a target you want to scan.

 Creating the Repeating Scan